sfl0r3nz05/DistributedBchFWArchIoT/FlowDiagrams/RetrieveUpdate/README.md

 ![Retrieval Flow](RetrieveUpdate.drawio.png?raw=true "Retrieval Flow")

 1- The retrieval process begins when a device asks a Retrieval Node for the latest version of the available firmware.
-In order to do this request, the device sends either it's key, which was given by the autor and is verifiable with the authors public key, or it's model.
+In order to do this request, the device sends either it's identifier, which is composed of it's author's public key and the devices ClassID.

 2- The retrieval node verifies the key or the model to check if the device is selectable for updates from the blockchain.
 If it is not, it will send an error.
 (ERR_DEVICE_NOT_SELECTABLE)